guo-yong-zhi/WordCloud-Gallery/README.md

 ```
 ![](juliadoc.svg)
 # languages
-WordCloud.jl supports text processing in English and Chinese.
-For other languages, you can input in the form of "word => weight".
+WordCloud.jl can process English text.
+For Chinese text, please refer to the example [`中文`](#中文).
+For other languages, you can input the data in the form of "word => weight" list, as shown in the example below.
 ```julia
 using WordCloud
 words_weights = [